Sports Vehicles

 weight 1140 kgs / 2500 lbs

-For a while the Volvo P1800S was manufactured in England, the bodied being formed by Pressed Steel, and the assembly was carried out by Jensen.
+For a while the Volvo P1800S was manufactured in England, the bodied being formed from pressed steel, and the assembly was carried out by Jensen.
 Later a 3-door wagon, the 1800ES was introduced, and although more practical it ruined the graceful lines of the original coupe.

 The Volvo P1800 and P1800S featured independent coil spring front suspension and anti-roll bar.
 The rear suspension was handled by coil springs, radius arms and Panhard rod.
 Up front were disc brakes, while at the rear were drum brakes.

-The most famous role the Volvo P1800 played was the chosen mode of transport for Roger Moore in television show 'The Saint'.
+The most famous role the Volvo P1800 played was in the television show 'The Saint', where it starred alongside Roger Moore.